Buying real estate in Wakiso?

 Are scams against foreigners common in Wakiso right now?

-The type of transaction most frequently targeted by scammers in Wakiso involves standalone houses on mailo land, where the tenure complexity creates confusion that fraudsters exploit.
+The most frequently targeted transaction type is the informal sale of residential plots and houses on mailo land, where the tenure complexity (mailo title, kibanja occupancy, multiple family claims) creates confusion that scammers deliberately exploit.

-The single biggest warning sign that a deal may be a scam in Wakiso is when the seller pressures you to pay before you have completed an official title search at the lands registry.
+The single biggest warning sign that a deal may be a scam in Wakiso is a seller who creates urgency ("owner is traveling tomorrow," "another buyer is coming this weekend") while simultaneously discouraging or delaying an official title search at the lands registry.

 What are the top three scams foreigners face in Wakiso right now?